-Assessor's comment: This pilot observation was not a well-controlled clinical study.
+This pilot observation was not a well-controlled clinical study.

 A multicentered post-marketing surveillance evaluated the effects of use of couch grass fluid extract in 313 patients with urinary tract infections or irritable bladder.
 The patients with diagnosis of irritable bladder, urethritis, cystitis and prostatitis were included.
 The patients were administered 50-60 drops of 20% fluid ethanolic extract of couch grass rhizome for 12 days.
-Primary "efficacy criterion" i.e. the subject of the observation was the clinically relevant improvement and change of following urologic symptoms during the course of therapy: urge incontinence, painful micturition, dysuria, pollakiuria, nycturia and tenesmus.
-At the end of the observation, dependent on the urologic diagnosis, between 32% and 53% of the patients were free of symptoms following treatment (32% of patients with irritable bladder, 44% with urethritis, 53% with cystitis and 42% with prostatitis) No side effects were reported (Hautmann and Scheithe 2000).
+Primary "efficacy criterion" i.e., the subject of the observation was the clinically relevant improvement and change of following urologic symptoms during the course of therapy: urge incontinence, painful micturition, dysuria, pollakiuria, nycturia and tenesmus.
+At the end of the observation, dependent on the urologic diagnosis, between 32% and 53% of the patients were free of symptoms following the treatment (32% of patients with irritable bladder, 44% with urethritis, 53% with cystitis and 42% with prostatitis).
+No side effects were reported (Hautmann and Scheithe 2000).

-Assessor's comment: This observation met the criteria for surveillance study but not for efficacy assessment because of lack of control.
+This observation met the criteria for surveillance study but not for efficacy assessment because of the lack of control.

-Observation on combinations of diuretics with food supplement containing couch grass extract and potassium citrate
+Observation on combinations of diuretics with a food supplement containing couch grass extract and potassium citrate

-The aim of the study was to evaluate by a prospective randomized controlled study the efficacy of the association of potassium citrate 24 mEq and 100 mg of dry extract of couch grass (Agropyrum repens) (CalcoMEV) in renal stone treatment.
+The aim of the study was to evaluate by a prospective randomised controlled study the efficacy of the association of potassium citrate 24 mEq and 100 mg of dry extract of couch grass (Agropyrum repens) (CalcoMEV) in renal stone treatment.

-50 patients with at least 2 renal calculi, documented during the previous 2 years, associated with one or more active metabolic alterations that constitute an indication to the use of potassium citrate, were randomly divided in two equal unblinded treatment groups.
+Fifty patients with at least 2 renal calculi, documented during the previous 2 years, associated with 1 or more active metabolic alterations that constitute an indication to the use of potassium citrate, were randomly divided in 2 equal unblinded treatment groups.
 Exclusions: renal failure, contraindication to potassium citrate, hypoadrenocorticism, bladder stones, cystinuria, pregnancy.
-The study was a parallel observation of four groups of patients (19 males, 6 females) obtaining diuretic medicines plus food supplement (containing extract of couch grass rhizome of not pharmaceutical quality): the tested product + allopurinol 300mg 4 x a day), product + allopurinol + thiazide (amiloride 5 mg + hydrochlorothiazide 50 mg, 4 x a day), product + thiazide + pyridoxine (300 mg, 4 x a day), product + allopurinol + pyridoxine; and four comparative groups (20 males, 5 females) obtaining the same combinations of diuretic medicines used in urolithiasis, with added potassium citrate, potassium citrate + allopurinol, potassium citrate + allopurinol + thiazide, potassium citrate + thiazide + pyridoxine, potassium citrate + pyridoxine.
+The study was a parallel observation of 4 groups of patients (19 males, 6 females) obtaining diuretic medicines plus food supplement (containing extract of couch grass rhizome of not pharmaceutical quality): the tested product + allopurinol 300 mg 4 times a day), product + allopurinol + thiazide (amiloride 5 mg + hydrochlorothiazide 50 mg, 4 times a day), product + thiazide + pyridoxine (300 mg, 4 times a day), product + allopurinol + pyridoxine; and four comparative groups (20 males, 5 females) obtaining the same combinations of diuretic medicines used in urolithiasis, with added potassium citrate, potassium citrate + allopurinol, potassium citrate + thiazide + pyridoxine, potassium citrate + pyridoxine.

-All patients were advised to drink 2 liters of water during the study.
-The authors claim that the combinations of diuretics with added couch grass extract with potassium citrate was better in reducing number and diameter of stones than compared combinations with potassium citrate alone (Brardi et al 2012).
+All patients were advised to drink 2 I of water during the study.
+The authors claim that the combinations of diuretics with added couch grass extract with potassium citrate was better in reducing number and diameter of stones than compared combinations with potassium citrate alone (Brardi et al., 2012).

-Assessor's comment: There was no groups treated with couch grass alone or couch grass +potassium citrate alone nor placebo group.
-Study was declared to be not blinded, treatment subgroups were small and divided as comparable as possible.
-From this study and based on conditions described any conclusions about the efficacy of product or on couch grass preparation itself can't be drown.
+There were no groups treated with couch grass alone or couch grass + potassium citrate alone nor with placebo.
+The study was declared to be not blinded; treatment subgroups were small and divided as comparable as possible.
+From this study and based on conditions described, no conclusions about the efficacy of the product or on the couch grass preparation itself can be drown.